 Cultural Environment of National Significance

 The Pakasaivo and Kirkkopahta relic areas rank amongst Finland's cultural environments of national significance.
 The Pakasaivo area is a protected forest established by Metsähallitus, and the areas surrounding Seitapahta form a recreational forest.
 Visitors to the Pakasaivo area should follow marked routes when hiking in the area.
+It is forbidden to climb up the rock formations.
 Damaging the relics is strictly forbidden (www.finlex.fi, in finnish).
 In a nearby area, to the north of Äkäslompolo, there is another well-known Sámi holy place, Lake Äkässaivo with its Seitapahta seida rock.

 Read more about saivo lakes and seida rocks.